-First term: A study of the basic principles of fluid mechanics, the continuity equation, Euler's equations of motion, the Bernoulli equation, and the momentum theorem.
-Emphasis is placed on incompressible fluids.
-The effects of friction are studied and applications of the principles to problems of hydraulics are considered.
-A brief introduction of potential flow theory and to boundary layer theory is included.
+A study of the basic principles of fluid mechanics, the continuity equation, Euler's equations of motion, the Bernoulli equation, and the momentum theorem.
+The elements of potential flow are presented briefly.
+The effects of friction are studied, in particular flow in open and closed channels, flow around submerged bodies, and the growth of boundary layers.
+The operation and principles of hydraulic machines will be analyzed.